memfault/interrupt/_drafts/firmware-update-architecture.md

 Writing a new firmware image is the whole purpose of this exercise, so how do we do the deed?
-We won't cover *transferring* the image over to your firmware, that's varies greatly depending on your use, but once the transfer has occured we must:
+We won't cover *transferring* the image over to your firmware, that varies greatly depending on your use, but once the transfer has occured we must:

 1. Write the image